 5 Core Modules in the IBSA Dual Degree Master’s Program

 Full descriptions of our core modules, offered at all six partner universities

-IBSA Program Students Begin the First Semester with a Required Set of Five Core Modules.
+IBSA Program Students Begin the First Term with a Required Set of Five Core Modules.

 These five courses are the exact same at all six partner universities in the IBSA Program, while some universities may offer an additional core module.
 These courses (worth 30 ECTS each) expose our students to the guiding principles of international business (such as business law or strategic analysis) and how these concepts are connected and interdependent (in courses like global marketing or human resource management).
-In order to preserve the critical international element of our program, the core modules must take place in a different country than where students complete their second semester specialization courses.
-This first university (attended in semester one for the core modules) is responsible for awarding the students their first degree (MBA or Master’s).
+In order to preserve the critical international element of our program, the core modules must take place in a different country than the one where students complete their second semester specialization courses.
+This first university (attended in term one for the core modules) is responsible for awarding the students their first degree (MBA or Master’s).
 Once the core modules are completed, the IBSA students will finalize the academic year by completing their specialization modules and a final master’s thesis.

 Each university has its own accredited degree program, and all six partner schools have combined their degree offerings to make up the IBSA Dual Degree Master’s Program.
 IBSA students must apply for the specific program of their chosen university for the core modules term (for example, if you wish to study the core modules in the US, you should apply to the University of North Carolina Wilmington’s International MBA graduate degree program).
 The following list includes the six partner universities in the IBSA program and their associated degree programs from which our students can choose their core modules term (term one):

 - Universitat de Valencia (Spain) – International Master's Degree in Business Administration (iMBA)